 The tremendous response to ThinkFirst led to the incorporation of an independent 501c3 non-profit organization.
 The films won awards and the presentations won the hearts of students and teachers alike.
 Chapter training was expanded to other countries, which led to the development of programs in French and Spanish, and an additional logo for international chapters, affiliating them with the ThinkFirst International Injury Prevention Foundation.
 There are currently more than 30 international chapters providing ThinkFirst programs in communities across the globe.

-In addition to ThinkFirst For Teens, ThinkFirst For Kids and ThinkFirst For Youth were developed for grades 1-8 with curriculum, videos and presentations.
+Over the years, ThinkFirst programs have been developed for all age groups.
 Each theory-based program was based on the Health Belief Model, which states, in brief, that in order to invoke behavior change, a person must recognize that something serious in the form of disease or injury could indeed happen to them, and that there is something relatively simple they can do to prevent it.
 This theory also states that it is important to continue with cues, or reminders, on a regular basis to keep the messaging in mind.

 Awards and Recognition